rcsb/rcsb-mojave-model/README.md

 # RCSB-JSON-SCHEMA
-The repository is meant as a schema store that hosts [JSON Schemas](http://json-schema.org/latest/json-schema-core.html) for RCSB data models!
+The repository is a schema store that hosts [JSON Schemas](http://json-schema.org/latest/json-schema-core.html) for RCSB data models!